-Altered anatomical relationships secondary to surgery or malformations v0818 International Training, 1321 SE Decker Ave., Stuart, FL 34994 USA • Toll Free (888) 778-9073 Fax (877) 436-7096 worldhq@tdisdi.com • tdisdi.com that lead to gas trapping may cause serious problems.
-Gas trapped in a hollow viscous expands as the divers surfaces and can lead to rupture or, in the case of the upper GI tract, emesis.
-Emesis underwater may lead to drowning.
+Altered anatomical relationships secondary to surgery or malformations that lead to gas trapping may cause serious problems.
+Gas trapped in a In addition to the risk of pulmonary barotrauma, respiratory disease due hollow viscous expands as the divers surfaces and can lead to rupture lead to drowning.

-- Gastric outlet obstruction of a degree sufficient to produce recurrent vomiting
+recurrent vomiting

 - Chronic or recurrent small bowel obstruction

 - Severe gastroesophageal reflux

 - Achalasia

 - Paraesophageal Hernia